osbuild/guides/osbuild-composer/src/developer-guide/releasing.md

 Navigate to your local repository in your terminal and call the `release.py` script.
 It will interactively take you through the following steps:

+1. Gather all pull request titles merged to `main` since the latest release tag
+2. Create a draft of the next release tag
+3. Push your signed git tag to `main`

+From here on a [GitHub composite action][github-action] will take over and

-1. Create a release branch
+1. Create a GitHub release based on the tag (version and message)
-2. Gather all changes in the `NEWS.md` file and bump the version in `osbuild.spec` or `osbuild-composer.spec` (and potentially `setup.py`)
+2. Bump the version in `osbuild.spec` or `osbuild-composer.spec` (and potentially `setup.py`)
-3. Push your changes to your fork and create a pull request
-4. Create a signed tag for the release
-5. Create a release on GitHub
+3. Commit and push this change to `main` so the version is already reflecting the next release

 ## Fedora release